 * I’m not really talented enough to try that.

 * I’m not living up to my potential.

 * I seem to have missed the boat when it comes to opportunities.

 * If I get it, I’ll just loose it.

 * I’m not lucky like other people who are a success.

 Pay attention to your thoughts like this over the next few days.
 I’d even suggest you write them down as that helps give you focus and clarity on them.
-In my next email I’ll go further into this all-important subject and show you how to break free and how to help your children too.
+I have other posts in my blog that go further into this all-important subject and show you how to break free and how to help your children too.

 Oh, and one more thing.
-I have a free ebook for you on Self-Esteem, and chapter 3 has a test you can take to evaluate your esteem and confidence level.
+I have a free ebook for you on How to Increase Your Self-Esteem, and chapter 3 has a test you can take to evaluate your esteem and confidence level.
 Check it out now.

 Here’s the link to “How to Master Your Self-Esteem in 48 Hours of Less”